purplecroc/DoE/README.md

 The files for rpi_pico are in the rpi_pico directory.
 This is so that they can be uploaded independent of the rpi files.

-To run the examples, upload this project and then import the 'run' function like this:
+To run the examples targeting the rpi pico, upload this project and then import the 'run' function like this:

 ```python
 >>> from rpi_pico.main import run